rtbrick/bngblaster/docsrc/sources/install.rst

 Install
 ^^^^^^^

-Then BNG Blaster can be installed using make install target.
+Then BNG Blaster can be installed using the make install target.

 .. code-block:: none